WangWei-CM/KSword/README.md

 ## Notice

 This project includes system-level debugging, auditing, and management capabilities.
 Use it only in legally authorized and compliant environments.

+The term “Open Source” used in this project’s promotional materials means only that the source code is publicly available for inspection, i.e. source-available.
+It does not mean that this project is open source under the OSI definition or approved by the OSI.
+You may view, use, and modify the source code only in compliance with this project’s license, and you may not profit by selling the software or copies of it.
+All permissions and restrictions are governed by the full license text.